hapijs/joi/README.md

 ##### BaseType.allow(value)

 Specifies that the input may equal this value.
+This is type specific, so you cannot allow a number on a string type and vice-versa.

 This function is idempotent.